gRizzlyGR/discovery-service/README.md

     }
 }]
 ```

-# Sweeper
+# Remove expired applications

 The `sweeper` component runs in background, searching and deleting expired applications.

-Logic is based on `updatedAt` field, that is if an application has not sent an heartbeat in a certain time frame (i.e. has not POSTed in a long time).
+Logic is based on `updatedAt` field, that is if an application has sent no heartbeat in a certain time frame (i.e. has not POSTed in a long time).

 If `updatedAt` is equal or inferior to the difference between the current time in milliseconds and the set expiry time, application is removed from the db.

-For instance, if the application sent its last known heartbeat on the 1st January 1970 at 12.00 and its expiry time is 1 minute, if the sweeper wakes up at 12.02, it will remove the application (Sweeper is not always active, but it acts on a set interval constantly)
+For instance, if the application sent its last known heartbeat on the 1st January 1970 at 12.00 and its expiry time is 1 minute, if the sweeper wakes up at 12.02, it will remove the application (sweeper is not always active, but it acts on a set interval constantly).

-- 1 January 1970 12:00:00 => 43200000
+* 1 January 1970 12:00:00 => 43200000
-- 1 minute => 60000
+* 1 minute => 60000
-- 1 January 1970 12:02:00 => 43320000
+* 1 January 1970 12:02:00 => 43320000
-- 43200000 < 43320000 - 60000
+* 43200000 < 43320000 - 60000

+If you want to change time frames, remember to set `EXPIRY_TTL` and `SWEEP_INTERVAL` environment variables to change, respectively, applications' TTL and sweeper activation time.
+For further info, check the [installation](#installation) section.

 # Notes

 For more insight on this application, check its logs once run.